choria-legacy/stream-replicator/README.md

 This is a pretty new project and not yet used in production, use with caution and I'd love any feedback you might have - especially design ideas about multi worker order preserving replication!

+Feature wise the only real remaining thing on my initial wishlist is to make the current undocumented SSL configuration be topic specific, but with the ability to have a global configuration.
+Apart from that this does what I need.
+I've tested it at some scale and it performs really well but not yet running it for more than a few days.

 Initial packages for el6 and el7 64bit systems are now on the Choria YUM repository, see below.

 ## Configuration